akshay231/Udacity-Projects/README.md

 8. Select and hold down on the reload icon until the context menu appears and select Clear Cache and Hard Reload.

+The result of the step 1 is in png uploaded : udacity.github.io-RWDF-samples-quizzes-custom-device-quiz.html(Udacity)